-No one to whom you send a File Request link necessarily knows where the content and data they’re uploading is going.
-They cannot see the folder name, any content within the folder, or any information not explicitly displayed on your File Request form.
+End users who receive a File Request link may not know where the content and data they upload through the link is stored.
+They cannot see content uploaded by other users, and information about the File Request folder is not obviously visible in the preview experience.
 That’s why it’s important for your form to be clear, unambiguous, and organized.
 You may find it helpful to understand what the experience is like from your content submitter’s perspective.

 When people click the link you send out, a dedicated Web page opens.
 The page displays only your File Request form, exactly as you have built it.
 This is why it’s important to preview your form before sending out the link.
 (The exception would be if you’re creating an embed widget from your File Request, in which case it displays within a pre-configured web page.)

 The below image displays a simple File Request form – one upload zone and one field – with someone in the act of dragging a Word document into the upload zone.

 When people begin uploading files, Box displays the file names in a list over the upload zone.

 This helps people confirm they’re uploaded all of the files you’re asking for.
 If they make a mistake or change their minds, they can decide to remove a file from the list before uploading it.
 To do this, they click the x to the right of the file.

 If you or your Box administrator are requiring content submitters to log in to their Box account before they can submit, Box also displays an option for them to log in.
 If they do not have a Box account, Box displays a link they can use to sign up for one.

 If they already have an active instance of Box open, they do not need to log in, again.